Swelling after lens replacement. Rehabilitation after cataract removal

 Corneal edema after injury

 Corneal injury is a fairly common occurrence..
-Minor injury does not require treatment.
-If the damage is significant, then the doctor should be called immediately.
-Before help arrives, blink frequently (if the foreign body does not interfere with this) and rinse the eye with clean water.
+A minor injury does not require treatment.
+If the damage is significant, then a doctor should be called immediately.
+Before help arrives, you need to blink frequently (if the foreign body does not interfere with this) and rinse your eye with clean water.

-In case of injury, do not rub your eyelids with your fingers, do not independently pull out a foreign body that has stuck into the eye.
+If you are injured, do not rub your eyelids with your fingers, and do not pull out a foreign body stuck into your eye yourself.

 Surgically

-If conservative treatment methods do not help, then the doctor may recommend surgery.
-In case of violations in the cornea, it is transplanted, and in some modern clinics, the cornea is sealed with ultraviolet light.
+If conservative treatment methods do not help, the doctor may recommend surgery.
+In case of abnormalities in the cornea, a corneal transplant is performed, and in some modern clinics, the cornea is densified with ultraviolet light.

 Folk remedies

-With inflammation and swelling in the eye, you can use traditional medicine recipes as an additional treatment.
-The following are the most popular recipes:
+For inflammation and swelling in the eye, you can use traditional medicine recipes as an additional treatment.
+Below are the most popular recipes:

 Prevention